On Faith + Flourishing

 As Miss New Jersey, Alicia was the youngest contestant in the Miss America 2002 Pageant and recipient of the Overall Elegance & Lifestyle award.
 A former Radio City Rockette & Wilhelmina Fitness Model, she earned a BS in Arts Administration and Dance Minor at Wagner College.
 She is certified in Pilates, Health Coaching, Reiki & and Colour Therapy.
 A two-time runner of the NYC Marathon, she is a practitioner of yoga, meditation, and various energy healing traditions.

-After moving from New York to Hong Kong to Jackson Hole, Wyoming, and back to New York again, Alicia feels blessed to live at La Suvera Farm, where she cultivates land to nurture others alongside her husband, children, rescue dogs, and farm animals.
+After moving from New York, to Hong Kong, to Jackson Hole, Wyoming, and back to New York again, Alicia feels blessed to live in Bedford at La Suvera Farm, where she is committed to "grow and give" alongside her family & rescue animals.

 “If you are seeking someone to guide you in your quest for purpose, balance, ritual or simply exploring the many roles you play as a woman - Alicia is your dream weaver and coach.”